-- Women suffering from PCOS are at a higher risk of developing diabetes.
+Women suffering from PCOS are at a higher risk of developing diabetes.
 Most women suffering from PCOS have some form of insulin resistance, which in simple terms, means that the blood sugar levels in their bodies are not neutralized and are constantly on the higher side.

-- Women dealing with PCOS are constantly under high estrogenic exposure because of the absence of normal ovulation, which tricks their brains to think there is a lack of estrogen.
+Women dealing with PCOS are constantly under high estrogen exposure because of the absence of normal ovulation, which tricks their brains to think there is a lack of estrogen.
 This leads to an unopposed production of the same.
 Because of this reason, women with PCOS are more prone to endometrial/uterine cancers.

-If you are looking for more information related to PCOS, do visit my website fightpcosinitiative.in.
+If you are looking for more information related to PCOS, do visit my website fightpcosinitiative.in

 - Dr. Supriya Tiwari